Steve-Shao/LagrangianRelaxationNRM/README.md

 I developed this project as part of my research with Prof. Baris Ata on solving NRM problems using deep learning-based numerical methods.
 I hope this implementation supports reproducible research and further work in network revenue management.

+**Note:** This implementation has not been reviewed or endorsed by the original paper's author, Prof. Huseyin Topaloglu.
+All implementation details are provided in the accompanying documentation.
+If you find any issues or have suggestions, please submit an issue on GitHub, and I will address them.

 For more details, see the [documentation](documentation/documentation.pdf).

 ## Resources